a2800276/hexy.js/README.md

 console.log(hexy.hexy(b))
  ```

  results in this dump:

      00000000: 0001 0305 1f0a 0962 6364 6566 6768 696a  .......bcdefghij
      00000010: 6b6c 6d6e 6f70 7172 7374 7576 7778 797a  klmnopqrstuvwxyz
      00000020: 3031 3233 3435 3637 3839                 0123456789

- but it's also possible to configure:
+ but you can configure:

    * Line numbering
    * Line width
    * Format of byte grouping
-   * Case of hex decimals
+   * The case (upper/lower) of hex decimals
    * Presence of the ASCII annotation in the right column.

  This means it's easy to generate exciting dumps like: